keboola/component-generic/README.md

 docker-compose run --rm dev
 ```

-Run the test suite and lint checks using this command:
+Run the test suite and perform lint checks using this command:

 ```
 docker-compose run --rm test